dcodev1702/msft_threat_protection/MDE/MDE-API-Guide.md

 - Verify the app registration has the correct delegated permissions

 **HTTP 404 - "Resource not found"**
-- Make sure you're using the correct API endpoint for Azure Government
+- Make sure you're using the correct API endpoint for your environment
-- Commercial endpoints won't work with Government tenants
+- Commercial endpoints won't work with Government tenants (and vice versa)
 - Verify the API path is correct (check for typos)
 - The specific resource you're querying may not exist